Associate Professor of Political Science <br>Executive Director, Lang Center

-Ben Berger, Associate Professor of Political Science, received his A.B. from Princeton University and his M.A. and Ph.D. from Harvard University.
-He directs Swarthmore's Engaging Democracy Project, works with the Lang Center for Civic and Social Responsibility, and (with Professor Amy Cheng-Vollmer) served as one of two Luhrs Fellows steering the nascent Center for Innovation and Leadership.
-For his community-based learning pedagogy and research, he was selected by the civic education consortium Project Pericles as one of twenty-six Periclean Faculty Leaders nationwide.
+Associate Professor of Political Science Ben Berger is the executive director of the College's Lang Center for Civic and Social Responsibility.
+In this role, he has focused the Center's mission on connecting the curriculum with the community.
+For his community-based learning pedagogy and research, he was selected by the civic education consortium Project Pericles as one of 26 Periclean Faculty Leaders nationwide.

-Ben's research straddles the intersection between normative political theory and empirical political science.
-His book, Attention Deficit Democracy: The Paradox of Civic Engagement-published by Princeton University Press-won the NASSP (North American Society for Social Philosophy) Book Award for the best social philosophy book published in 2011.
-Ben has also published work on Alexis de Tocqueville, Hannah Arendt, political participation, and civic education, and is a frequent guest on the nationally syndicated NPR program "Radio Times."
+Berger studies the intersection between normative political theory and empirical political science.
+His book, Attention Deficit Democracy: The Paradox of Civic Engagement (Princeton University Press) won the North American Society for Social Philosophy Book Award for the best social philosophy book published in 2011.
+It was also named one of the top 10 nonfiction books of 2011 by Zocalo Public Square, a public affairs think tank.
 Current research projects include a book on civic education and another on moral engagement and disengagement, which spans the fields of political philosophy, social psychology, and cognitive neuroscience.
+He has also published work on Alexis de Tocqueville, Hannah Arendt, political participation, and civic education, and is a frequent guest on the nationally syndicated NPR program "Radio Times."